 Continuation of Theatre Arts 176, designed to extend the student's vocational opportunities in the theatrical profession.
-Emphasizes black and white photography which uses the actual theatre production as a subject exclusively.
+Emphasizes special projects in the theatre (lighting, special effects, special designs), black and white photography which uses the actual theatre production as a subject exclusively.
 Includes camera familiarization and shooting techniques, negative and print darkroom procedures, finishing and presentation.

-180ABCD Ballet I UC
+180ABCD Ballet I